-- 🕀 zooms in on the center of the viewport. - Q zooms out from the center of the viewport. - Q zooms to fit the items within the drawing sheet.
+- 🕀 zooms in on the center of the viewport. - Q zooms out from the center of the viewport. - zooms to fit the frame around the drawing sheet. - Q zooms to fit the items within the drawing sheet.

 (allows you to draw a box to determine the zoomed area.